pallab-js/r-vcs/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-We welcome:
-- Bug reports
-- Feature requests
+Please feel free to:

+- Report bugs and issues
+- Suggest new features
-- Pull requests
+- Submit pull requests
-- Documentation improvements
-- Testing
+- Improve documentation

 ---